The Jewish LobbyThe largest single-issue lobby in the USA

 U.S. House of Representatives Jewish Caucus

-US Israel PAC*
+US Israel*

 USC Shoah Foundation